The Course will run over eight weeks online. There are two separate blocks being offered. When enquiring please state if AM or PM preferable.

 The content is the same as that delivered for the British Lung Foundation funded courses.

-The Musical Breath Team will be involved in delivery with a special guest appearance from the esteemed Alexandra Hough who has been a respiratory physiotherapist for over 30 years and wrote the seminal textbook for physiotherapists called Hough’s Cardiorespiratory Care.
+The Musical Breath Team will be involved in delivery with a special guest appearance from Alexandra Hough who has been a respiratory physiotherapist for over 30 years and wrote the seminal textbook for physiotherapists called Hough’s Cardiorespiratory Care.

 THERE IS A WAITING LIST FOR 2021 TRAINING.